abhinavg916/catalyst-investors/README.md

 # Edgeledger
-* A Website of Fictional Finance Company
+* A website of Fictional Finance Company

 ## Tech Used
 * HTML